-Members present: Billy Higginbotham, chair, James Riddle, Jeffrey Foster, Battalion Chief Nickolas Hill, John Krontiras, Britt Thames, James Riddle, and Brady Wilson.
+Members present: Billy Higginbotham, chair, Jeffrey Foster, vice chair, Battalion Chief Nickolas Hill, John Krontiras, Britt Thames, James Riddle, and Brady Wilson.

-Staff present: Donna Bridges, board clerk; Fred Goodwin, planner, and Vanessa McGrath and Greg Cobb, Building, Engineering and Zoning office.
+Staff present: Donna Bridges, board clerk, and Fred Goodwin, planner, part-time.

 *Rezoning and final development plan cases for Mixed Use Districts (MXD) are advisory and subject to final approval by the city council.